 The idea is obvious, you say.
-However, at the same time, many developers start from the last two points.
-They come up with a name and even draw art and write code, but at one fine (or not so) moment, completely different ideas and interests begin to excite them.
-Previous sketches are violently rewritten or simply abandoned.
-The result is very mediocre if any.
+However, many developers start with the last two points.
+They come up with a name and even draw art and write code, but one fine (or not so) day they begin to worry about completely different ideas and interests.
+Previous drafts are furiously rewritten or simply abandoned.
+The result is very mediocre, if any.

 What Is Game Design?

 But just having rules is not enough.
-Really cool game design goes deeper: it focuses on the players and puts their desires first.
+Really cool game design goes deeper – it focuses on the players and puts their desires first.
 It is not enough just to set a goal to get from point A to point B and add rules to this path.
 You need to motivate the player to move in the direction thought out by the game designer.
-This is a key challenge in game design. without motivation and desire to do something, the game will become a meaningless pastime that will end very soon.
+This is a key task in game design. without motivation and desire to do something, the game will turn into a meaningless pastime that will end very soon.

 In real life, people make choices that affect future events every minute.
 This applies to interaction with other people, movement, activity, even thoughts.
 The game can only capture people if they know that their game choices are important and that they affect the outcome of the game.
 Moreover, each alternative also leads to its development of events.
-If the choice does not lead to anything, then the player sees no reason to think about alternatives and leaves the game.
+If the choice leads nowhere, then the player sees no point in thinking about alternatives and leaves the game.

-Game design ensures that every player’s choice is meaningful.
+Game design ensures that each player’s choices make sense.

 What Does a Game Designer Do?

-At the same time, game designers are universal creators who must understand the whole spectrum of heterogeneous areas in line of duty directions.
-If artists are doing art and programmers are working on code, then a game designer is in a constant whirl to stay in the loop:
+At the same time, game designers are universal creators who must understand the whole spectrum of heterogeneous areas.
+If artists are doing art and programmers are working on code, then a game designer is in a constant whirl to stay in the loop of: